-19 PROPOSALS
+18 PROPOSALS

-19.1 Preparing a Proposal
+18.1 Preparing a Proposal

-After composing the scientific justification and identifing the desired VLBI target source(s), select an appropriate VLBI array.
+After composing the scientific justification and identifying the desired VLBI target source(s), select an appropriate VLBI array.
 Possibilities include:

-- 1. The VLBA alone (SC, HN, NL, FD, LA, PT, KP, OV, BR, and MK), with the possible inclusion of the VLA as a VLBA affiliate.
-The VLA can be requested in either phased array or single dish mode; consult Wrobel (1991a, b) for information on VLBI at the VLA.
-Such a project, even if it includes the VLA, does not have to be run during a regular VLBI Network session.
-NRAO handles the proposing, refereeing, and scheduling mechanisms for such projects.
+- 1. The VLBA alone (SC, HN, NL, FD, LA, PT, KP, OV, BR, and MK), with the possible inclusion of the VLA.
+The VLA can be requested in either phased array or single antenna mode; consult Wrobel & Claussen (1994) for information on VLBI at the VLA.
 Proposal deadlines are February 1, June 1, and October 1.
 Observing periods for such projects are identical to those for the VLA and are advertised regularly in the NRAO Newsletter.
 Observing time is allocated by the VLA/VLBA Scheduling Committee.
-Approved VLBA projects are scheduled by the VLBA scheduler Barry Clark (see Section 26.3). - 2.
-The EVN.
-Prospective proposers can consult the EVN Handbook for updated information on EVN members and the capabilities of EVN antennas.
+Approved VLBA projects are scheduled by the VLBA scheduler Barry Clark (see Section 25.4). - 2.
+The European VLBI Network (EVN).
+Prospective proposers can consult Alef, Garrett, & Mantovani (1991; the EVN Handbook hereafter) for updated information on EVN members and the capabilities of EVN antennas.
+(The EVN Handbook can be obtained through account VLBINFO on ASTBO1.
+The Internet address is "astbo1.bo.cnr.it" (192.167.165.1).
+Span access is via ASTBO1::VLBINFO or 38057::VLBINFO.)
 The EVN handles the proposing, refereeing, and scheduling mechanisms for such projects, which must all be run during a regular VLBI Network session.
 EVN proposal deadlines are February 1, June 1, and October 1.
 VLBI Network session dates and wavelengths are routinely announced by EVN mailings and in the NRAO Newsletter.
 Observing time is allocated by the EVN Program Committee.
 Approved EVN projects are scheduled by the EVN scheduler R. Schwartz.
 Any EVN proposal requesting the VLBA or two or more of the non-EVN VLBA affiliates identified in Item 3 below constitutes a global proposal, and must be submitted to both the VLBA and the EVN.

 3. VLBA affiliates in addition to the VLA include Arecibo, Effelsberg, the Deep Space Network, Green Bank, Medicina, and Noto.
 A VLBA proposal requesting such affiliates is handled as described in Item 1 above, except that if two or more EVN institutes are requested, then it is a global proposal and must be submitted to both the VLBA and the EVN.
-A VLBA project involving affiliates other than the VLA might be run outside of a regular VLBI Network session, depending on which affiliates are involved.
+A VLBA project involving affiliates other than the VLA might be run outside of a regular VLBI Network session, depending on which affilliates are involved.
 In particular, about 20 days of time per year, outside of regular VLBI Network sessions, has been reserved for joint VLBI projects involving the VLBA and Effelsberg; submit proposals for such joint time both to the NRAO and to the MPIfR.

 Once the appropriate VLBI array is selected, run Haystack's PC-SCHED program or Caltech's UPTIME program to determine the Greenwich Sidereal Time range during which the VLBI target source(s) is (are) up at the selected antennas.
 Haystack's PC-SCHED program or Caltech's HAZI program can be used to evaluate the u-v plane coverage provided by the selected antennas (see Section 9).
-The NRAO VLBA OBSERVE program, currently under development, will include UPTIME and HAZI-like functions among its project planning tools; see Section 20.
+The NRAO VLBA OBSERVE program, currently under development, will include UPTIME and HAZI-like functions among its project planning tools; see Section 19.